alcazar90/personal_website/content/learning_resources.md

 <a href="https://happygitwithr.com/" target="_blank">Happy Git and GitHub for the useR (Jenny Bryan).</a>

-<a href="https://rootsofprogress.org" target="_blank">The Roots of Progrees: their mission is to establish a new philosophy of progress for the 21st century.</a>
+<a href="https://rootsofprogress.org" target="_blank">The Roots of Progress: their mission is to establish a new philosophy of progress for the 21st century.</a>

+<a href="https://mlcollective.org" target="_blank">ML Collective: supporting open collaboration in machine learning research</a>

 ## Tools for thought & Computational thinking